Spread the word section:

 Spread the word in cyberspace

 Whether you blog, tweet, facebook or just surf, vegetarian issues are all over the internet.
 Take the opportunity to comment online and join our social networks to spread the veggie net even wider.
-You can follow the Vegetarian Society on Twitter and join us on Facebook and Myspace.
+You can follow the Vegetarian Society on Twitter or join us on Facebook.

 Be an active consumer